Q: Do you provide grants to organizations?

 A: Please visit the NMEDA website at http://www.nmeda.com/ and enter your zip code into the dealer locator on the home page.

 Q: What if I am working with a dealer who is not listed on the NMEDA dealer site?

 A: Unfortunately, your application will not be eligible if your dealer is not listed on the NMEDA dealer site.
 Please try increasing the search radius or enter only the state to look for your dealer if you are unable to find them with your zip code.
 If your dealer is not a certified NMEDA dealer and you still wish to apply for a grant from The National Organization for Vehicle Accessibility, you will need to select a NMEDA dealer in your area to make your purchase in order to be considered.

 Q: Can I apply the grant to the cost of the actual vehicle/chassis?

 A: No, our grants may only be applied toward the cost of the vehicle modification.

-Q: Do you offer assistance toward repair or parts for mobility products (i.e. ramp, lift, transfer seat, driving aids, etc.)?
+Q: Do you offer assistance toward repair or parts for mobility products (i.e. ramp, lift, transfer seat, hand controls, driving aids, etc.)?